omundy/learn-javascript/1-1/javascript-1-1.md

 ## What is programming?

 - Programming is simply the act of “writing instructions for a computer.”
-- Programming languages are used to manage data on computers.

-# What is Javascript?

 - Javascript is the programming language used in web pages.
 - Javascript can run in a browser or a computer (using Node)

 ## 👉 Try it out